Thames Clippers Tate to Tate service.jpg

 Turks Launches

-Turks Launches have been operating boat tours along south-west London’s pretty stretch of Thames for 300 years.
-Running from Richmond Pier to Hampton Court, their routes pack in more historic sites than you might realise, including the seventeenth-century pile Ham House, Eel Pie Island (where Rod Stewart and The Rolling Stones used to party), and Teddington Lock’s Dunkirk Memorial.
-Turks tours run daily from March until September; look out for special disco and jazz cruises during peak months.
+You’re in safe hands with Turks Launches.
+This family-run company has been operating boat tours along south-west London’s pretty stretch of Thames for over 300 years.
+Running up to 45 trips daily from Richmond Pier to Hampton Court, the routes pack in plenty of obvious and slightly less obvious historic sites ranging from the seventeenth-century pile Ham House, Eel Pie Island (where Rod Stewart and The Rolling Stones used to party) and Teddington Lock’s Dunkirk Memorial.
+Turks tours run daily from March until September, and be sure to look out for special disco and jazz cruises during peak months.

 • Things to do